REVrobotics/SPARK-MAX-Documentation/software-resources/spark-max-api-information/README.md

 ## Changelog
 ### Version 2023.1.3
+**This version of REVLib requires SPARK MAX Firmware v1.6.3.
+Please update your SPARK MAX through the REV Hardware Client.**

 * Improves documentation for the setZeroOffset() and getZeroOffset() methods on Absolute Encoder objects
 * Fixes issue where reading an absolute encoder’s zero offset could return an incorrect value in certain conditions